DICE-UNC/jargon/README.md

 #### mysql causes spec query exception getting user perm through groups #271

 Treat spec query error due to not running on a particular dbase platform as a spec query not available error during find user permission by group membership.
 This will be enhanced in a later release with pluggable spec queries starting with MySql.

+#### ResourceAO findByName does not return parent resource #175

+Updated resource methods for composable resource trees as part of MetaLnx development.
+Resource query and listing methods now include parent resources.